RAS-related Assays List

 Available mutants: G12C, G12D, G12R, G12V, Q61H, G12D-T35S.
 G13 mutant variants are in production.

-cRAF recognizes the GTP-bound form of Ras. cRAF binding assay can be used for the identification of disruptors of interaction between Ras and cRAF, as well as quantification of the nucleotide exchange reaction.
-This assay can be used as an alternative to the regular NEA with an optional examination of SOS1 independent GTP binding.
+cRAF recognizes the GTP-bound form of RAS. cRAF binding assay can be used for the identification of disruptors of interaction between Ras and cRAF, as well as quantification of the nucleotide exchange reaction.
+This assay can be used as an alternative to the regular Nucleotide Exchange Assay with an optional examination of SOS1 independent GTP binding.
 The assay uses an HTRF-based detection of interaction.

 Please inquire about custom-tailored GTPase assay development.

-The Protein-Protein Interaction assay is available for wild-type Ras and various Ras G12 mutants.
+The PPI assay is available for wild-type RAS and various RAS G12 mutants.

-The Ras Nucleotide Exchange Assay (NEA) allows the monitoring of SOS1/2 mediated exchange of fluorescently labeled GDP to GTP.
+The RAS NEA allows the monitoring of SOS1/2 mediated exchange of fluorescently labeled GDP to GTP.

 Please inquire about custom-tailored assay development.

-The Ras Nucleotide Exchange Assay is available for wild-type Ras and various G12 mutants thereof.
+The RAS NEA is available for wild-type RAS and various G12 mutants thereof.

-Example study: The K-Ras G12D mutant selective peptide KRpep-2d was used to show the difference in the binding of KRpep-2d to mutant G12D versus wild type K-Ras and other mutants.
-The peptide binds to all targets, however, the binding affinity (KD) of the peptide is 15 x higher when interacting with the G12D mutant.
+Example study: The KRAS G12D mutant selective peptide KRpep-2d was used to show the difference in the binding of KRpep-2d to mutant G12D versus wild type KRAS and other mutants.
+The peptide binds to all targets, however, the binding affinity (KD) of the peptide is 15 times higher when interacting with the G12D mutant.